-Capitalised computer software is stated at cost, net of amortisation and any provision for impairment.
+Capitalised computer software, contractual customer relationships and other intangible assets are stated at cost, net of amortisation and any provision for impairment.

 Amortisation

 Amortisation is charged on intangible assets so as to write off the cost of assets, other than goodwill, less any estimated residual value, over their estimated useful economic lives on a straight-line basis, as detailed below.